openshift/geard/README.md

     systemctl enable /usr/lib/systemd/service/geard.service
     mkdir -p /var/lib/gears/units
     systemctl start geard

+The service is set to bind to port 2223 and is accessible on localhost.

 The first time it executes it'll download the latest Docker image for geard which may take a few minutes.
 After it's started, make the following curl call: